 - Appelt, S., Glanfield, F. Onuzcko, T., & Wiseman, D. (2012, November).

 - Inquiry in the garden: Teaching science with open-ended, living projects.
 Paper presented at the Alberta Teachers Association Science Council Conference.
-Edmonton, AB.
+Banff, AB.

 - Wiseman, D., Onuczko, T., Glanfield, F., Mountain Horse, A., & Appelt, S. (2012, June).